secretisdead/persephone/README.md

 ## Install

+- Make sure you have Git installed.
+- Make sure you have Python 3.5+ installed.
-Download the install script for [Linux/Mac](persephone_install.sh) or [Windows](persephone_install.cmd) and run it in the directory you want persephone to be installed into.
+- Download the install script for [Linux/Mac](persephone_install.sh) or [Windows](persephone_install.cmd) and run it.
+- Follow the installation prompts.

 ---